naccdata/system-design/src/markdown/01-system-landscape.md

 1. *Receiving data*: Data can be received from centers in three ways, through an online form interface, a batch submission interface, and through API endpoints.
    Data quality is ensured before the data is stored.
 2. *Providing data*: Users may browse or search for data.
    Data may also be accessed via API.

+   How data is shared is determined by data ownership and authorization.
-   ADRC users will see center participant IDs for data corresponding to visits at the ADRC, while everyone else will see NACC IDs.
+   For instance, ADRC users will see center participant IDs for data corresponding to visits at the ADRC, while everyone else will see NACC IDs.
    ADRC users will also have access to data generated at other sites including ADGC genotyping/imputation data from NIAGADS.
 3. *Storing data*: All three types of data can be stored.
    And, all data is sufficiently indexed to support efficient searches.